 What exactly is the IKON Pass?
 Should you invest in the IKON Ski Pass?
 And if so, which one should you get?
 What about a Winter Park Season Pass?
-Let’s look closer at the benefits of getting an IKON pass, and other details you’ll need to know.
+Let’s look more closely at the benefits of getting an IKON pass and other details you’ll need to know.

 The IKON Pass is an inclusive pass that allows you access to multiple destinations by paying one fee.
-There are different variations of it, but the important thing to know is that by choosing an IKON pass, you are able to access up to 44 different ski areas (each pass offers a different varying level of availability).
-This pass covers the 2020/2021 season, so you pay once, and then you’re covered.
+There are different variations of the pass, but the most important thing to know is that by choosing an IKON pass, you are able to access up to 56 different ski areas (each pass offers a different varying level of accessibility).
+This pass covers the 2023/2024 season, so you pay once, and then you’re covered.
 Convenience at its best.
-PLUS, pass holders get priority because they only sell a limited number of day tickets that you have to order in advance.
+PLUS, pass holders get priority because resorts only sell a limited number of day tickets that you are required to order in advance.

-One of the ways that the pass levels differentiate is having access to blackout dates, or offering fewer or more locations, along with details like short-term passes for a quick vacation vs. a seasonal pass for worldwide locations.
+One of the ways that the pass levels differ is having access during blackout dates or offering fewer or more locations, along with details like short-term passes for a quick vacation vs. a seasonal pass for worldwide locations.
 We’ll break down the pricing shortly.

 Family at Winter Park Resort